Tony Khan (chef): Education

-He started life in Khulna where he studied in Khulna Zilla School in Khulna till 1975 and attended college till 1977 in Shaheed Suhrawardy College in Dhaka, Bangladesh.
-He went to Singapore to train as an Apprentice Chef and complete his college education from Woodlands Marsiling Secondary School, Singapore with a major in economics in 1978.
+He started life in Khulna, where he studied in Khulna Zilla School till 1975 and attended college until 1977 in Shaheed Suhrawardy College in Dhaka, Bangladesh.
+He went to Singapore to train as an Apprentice Chef and complete his college education from Woodlands Marsiling Secondary School with a major in economics in 1978.
 In 1992, he majored again in human nutrition from University of Sydney, Australia.
 In 1998, he attended RMIT University, Melbourne to study Hazard Analysis Critical Control Point (HACCP).

 Career and philosophy

 He joined Sheraton Ayers Rock Hotel, now known as Voyages Ayers Rock Resort, as sous chef from 1982.
 He then went on to join a cruise line as Executive Chef and Food and Beverages developer on board the Carnival Cruise Line in Miami, United States from 1994 to 1999.
-He then traveled to Saudi Arabia to join Hyatt Regency.
-From March 2003 to August 2006, he has overseen and served at ten five-star hotels as Executive Chef and providing corporate Executive Chef at the Intercontinental Hotels.
-He returned to Bangladesh in September 2006 and started employment at Radisson Blue Water Garden Hotel, Dhaka as Executive Chef and Food and Beverages.
-In 2009, he became the executive chef and food and beverage manager of The Westin Dhaka and stayed until 2012.
-He currently is employed in Bangladesh at Grand Sultan Tea Resort and Golf, Sreemangal where he is acting General Manager, Director of Food and Beverages and Executive Chef since May 2013.
-In April 2015, he started his own culinary institute, Tony Karim's Culinary Institute, to teach amateur chefs to become internationally trained in the hotel industry.
+Later, he traveled to Saudi Arabia to join Hyatt Regency.
+From March 2003 to August 2006, he oversaw and served at ten five-star hotels as an executive chef, providing corporate executive chef services at the Intercontinental Hotels.
+He returned to Bangladesh in September 2006 and became employed at Radisson Blue Water Garden Hotel as an executive chef and director of food and beverages.
+In 2009, he became the executive chef and food and beverage manager of The Westin Dhaka, remaining as one until 2012.
+He is currently employed in Bangladesh at Grand Sultan Tea Resort and Golf, where he is acting General Manager, Director of Food and Beverages and Executive Chef since May 2013.
+In April 2015, he started his own culinary institute, Tony Khan's Culinary Institute, to teach amateur chefs to become internationally trained in the hotel industry.